Analytically Separating the Source of the Teukolsky Equation: Decomposing General functions in Kerr spacetime

 Our formalism is designed to separate general sources in Kerr into the sum of the product of radial functions and spin-weighted spheroidal harmonics.
 Essentially, we separate the radial and polar angle dependency\footnote{Separating the time and azimuthal angle dependencies is trivial due to the symmetries of Kerr spacetime.} and express the angular dependence in terms of spin-weighted spheroidal harmonics.

-An immediate simplification we can make is re-expanding the spheroidal harmonics into an easier basis of functions to work with.
-Leavers method~\cite{leaver1986solutions} is the most accurate method of expressing spin-weighted spheroidal harmonics but does not expand in terms of spin-weighted spherical harmonics.
-Press and Teukolsky~\cite{press1973perturbations} were the first to expand spin-weighted spheroidal harmonics.
+An immediate simplification we can make is re-expanding the spheroidal harmonics into spin-weighted spherical harmonics.
+Spin-weighted spherical harmonics are an easier basis of functions to work with because they are closed-form and have simple spin-weight raising and lowering operators associated with them~\cite{goldberg1967spin}\footnote{Spin-weight raising and lowering operators for the spin-weighted spheroidal harmonics have been derived~\cite{shah2016raising} but as an expansion in orders of $a\omega$.}.
+Leavers method~\cite{leaver1986solutions} is the most accurate method of expressing spin-weighted spheroidal harmonics but does not expand them in terms of spin-weighted spherical harmonics directly.
+Press and Teukolsky~\cite{press1973perturbations} were the first to expand spin-weighted spheroidal harmonics into spin-weighted spherical harmonics.
 Ref.~\cite{hughes2000evolution} then found a more efficient method, which has been implemented in the Black Hole Perturbation Toolkit~\cite{BHPToolkit}.
 The expansion in terms of spherical harmonics converges to Leaver's method solutions and is invertible.
+But, to work with either expansion, one must truncate at a finite order.
 Hence, for the remainder of this paper, we assume any inputs that are generally expressed in terms of spin-weighted spheroidal harmonics can be re-expanded in terms of spin-weighted spherical harmonics.
 Similarly, it is sufficient to express the source in terms of spin-weighted spherical harmonics as we can re-expand it in terms of spin-weighted spheroidal harmonics.
 That is, we can simplify our goal to expressing the source as

 where ${}_s Y_{\l\m}[\theta,\phi]$ are the spin-weighted spherical harmonics.